bluefroguk1/empire-dump/content/Wiki/Game Design/Group Archetypes.md

 |A typical Varushkan settlement, led by a [[Boyar|boyar]], able to protect themselves against the darkness.
 |-
 |Cabalists
-|Cabals are teams of ritual magic-users, who often act as individual groups, independent of their vales.
+|Cabals are teams of ritual [[Magic|magic]]-users, who often act as individual groups, independent of their vales.
 Each Cabal is different from each other, but their magical might grants them considerable influence.
 |}
 ### [[Wintermark]]
 {|